 7. Travel By Train

-In two prior articles, I listed 16 reasons train travel is better than flying.
-No baggage fees is only one reason.
+In other articles, I listed 16 reasons why train travel is better than flying.
+Ability to avoid baggage fees is only one reason.
 Especially along the US Northeast corridor, Amtrak is a viable option to air travel.

 8. Don’t Fly